Pekapeka Wetlands: Discover the Unique Ecosystem Near Hastings

 Are Dogs Allowed in Pekapeka Wetlands?

-Dogs aren't allowed in the wetlands due to strict dog regulations aimed at preserving the delicate ecosystem.
-Practicing proper wetland etiquette helps protect wildlife, ensuring these natural habitats remain undisturbed and thriving for future generations.
+Dogs are not permitted in the Pekapeka Wetlands due to regulations aimed at protecting the delicate ecosystem.
+Adhering to wetland etiquette ensures wildlife remains undisturbed for future visitors.

 Is There an Entrance Fee to Visit the Wetlands?